-This tutorial shows you how to create the Poem Maker app that's included on the Sample Apps page.
-The Poem Maker app consists of a button and three notes, and each note has part of a sentence on it.
+This tutorial shows you how to create a poem maker app.
+This app consists of a button and three notes, and each note has part of a sentence on it.
 The first note contains an adjective and a noun, the second note contains a verb and an adverb, and the third note contains a preposition and a noun.
 Together, these notes form a poem, such as "A delightful blackberry grows slowly inside a cloud."
 When you click the button, the app generates a random poem and animates the transition between the old poem and the new one.

 You will learn to: